dylanplayer/devfolio/docs/node/gif-search/part-3.md

 Nice!
 You should see your search term in the terminal, whenever you submit the form.

 ## Connect Tenor
 You might be wondering how we are going to get some gifs.
-Were going to scrape the entire internet for them... just kidding.
+We're going to scrape the entire internet for them... just kidding.
 A company called [Tenor](https://tenor.com/) has an Application Programming Interface (API) that we can use.
 Head over to this [link](https://tenor.com/developer/keyregistration) and get an API key.
 Once you have your API key store it somewhere safe, we are going to use it in a sec.
 We are going to use something called [Node Fetch](https://www.npmjs.com/package/node-fetch) to make requests to Tenor's API.
 Let's get [Node Fetch](https://www.npmjs.com/package/node-fetch) setup.

 ```bash title="Install Node Fetch"
 npm install node-fetch@2.6.7